Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Travellers looking to explore the region a little more can head to Sihanoukville's gorgeous beaches, unwind in the resort town of Krong Kep, or see the Mekong's Irrawaddy river dolphins.

 The Cambodian genocide during the late 1970s ranks as one of the great horrors of modern history.
-Under Pol Pot's rule an estimated 1.7 million people (21 percent of the Cambodian population) were either ruthlessly slaughtered by the Khmer Rouge, or died of starvation in the communal fields.
+Under Pol Pot, an estimated 1.7 million people were either ruthlessly slaughtered by the Khmer Rouge, or died of starvation in the communal fields.
 Choeung Ek was the extermination camp where the prisoners from S21 (now the Tuol Sleng Museum) were executed.
-Also known as the Killing Fields, after the movie of the same name, this football-field-sized area contains the mass graves of about 20,000 people, many of whom were tortured before being executed.
+Also known as the Killing Fields, after the movie of the same name, this football-field-sized area contains the mass graves of about 20,000 people.

-A tall Memorial Stupa has been constructed to commemorate the dead with more than 8,000 human skulls are displayed behind the glass.
+A tall Memorial Stupa has been constructed to commemorate the dead with more than 8,000 human skulls displayed behind the glass.
 At the entrance, a handwritten sign in Khmer and English summarises the atrocities perpetrated by the Khmer Rouge.
 As a reminder of the reality of this great tragedy, human bones are still frequently unearthed by heavy rains in the area, and many of the tour guides have personal stories to tell about their experiences during Pol Pot's reign.
-A visit to the Killing Fields is harrowing - and not suitable for young children - but it remains one of the most popular tourist attractions in Cambodia.
+A visit to the Killing Fields is harrowing and perhaps not suitable for children, but remains one of the most popular tourist attractions in Cambodia.

 While this beach town isn't nearly as famous as those found along Thailand's pristine coast, it does make a great tourist getaway.
 Sihanoukville is the country's only deep water port, making much of the town industrial and unattractive to tourists.
 But the coastal city is surrounded on three sides by the Bay of Thailand and there are several secluded tourist beaches with all the requisite trappings: dishevelled beach bars, guesthouses, and smiling hawkers.
 As there isn't much to do in town, it is worth the extra money to stay in the quaint beachside accommodation.